Sunday's Scottish Gossip

 Kenny Miller, who played up front for Rangers and Celtic, believes Monday's New Year Old Firm derby could be decided in the midfield contest between Rangers trio John Lundstram, Glen Kamara and Ryan Jack and Celtic's Callum McGregor, Reo Hatate and either Matt O'Riley or Aaron Mooy.
 (Sunday Mail)

-Celtic manager Ange Postecoglou says there is "no great urgency" to make additional signings in the January transfer window after bringing in Alistair Johnston, Yuki Kobayashi and Tomoki Iwata, the second year the Australian has made a trio of signings before the transfer window has opened.
-(The Sunday Times - subscription required)

-Postecoglou is ready to give Croatia's World Cup star defender Josip Juranovic a start in the Old Firm derby despite interest from other clubs and having only returned to Celtic on Tuesday.
+Celtic manager Ange Postecoglou is ready to give Croatia's World Cup star defender Josip Juranovic a start in the Old Firm derby despite interest from other clubs and having only returned to Celtic on Tuesday.
 (Sunday Mail)

 Southampton and Newcastle United are set to watch Dundee United's 16-year-old forward Rory MacLeod in the coming days.
 MacLeod signed a three-year deal at Tannadice in December 2021 when he was 15.
 (Sunday Mail)